merrynhr/message_me/README.md

 Chatroom app with Action Cable.
 Messages are displayed in real time to the end user.
 Semantic UI used for styling.

-Things you may want to cover:

 Try it out on your machine:

-*Clone repo
+1. Clone repo

-*Open and run bundle
+2. Open and run bundle

-*run rails s to start server
+3. run rails s to start server

-*view on localhost:3000
+4. view on localhost:3000